TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 To prove the converse, one can use a similar argument.

 Now let's have a look at the multiplicities.
-Since $A^TA$ is symmetric, hence diagonalizable, for each eigenvalue $\lambda$, the geometric and algebraic multiplicity are equal.
+Since $A^TA$ is symmetric, hence diagonalisable, for each eigenvalue $\lambda$, the geometric and algebraic multiplicity are equal.
 And the same holds, of course, for the matrix $AA^T$.
 So we are done if we can show that for each eigenvalue $\lambda_i \neq 0$,

 $$
     \text{g.m.}_{A^TA}(\lambda_i) = \text{g.m.}_{AA^T}(\lambda_i)